You want smart political talk without the meltdowns?

 We're helping to save their country against radicals that also want to destroy them too.

-Well, look, I I think that the there's no question that Qatar wants to gain some affection uh with this transaction.
+Well, look, I think that there's no question that Qatar wants to gain some affection with this transaction.

-And by the way, Boeing is gonna be one of the big winners on this trip because I think uh several of the countries are gonna place huge orders for Boeing uh airliners.
+And by the way, Boeing is going to be one of the big winners on this trip because I think several of the countries are going to place huge orders for Boeing airliners.

-So, I mean, I mean Trump Trump is very concerned about the survival of Boeing, despite what has been a decade of incompetent management, and he has great hope that their new CEO is an engineer, is gonna turn things around.
+So, I mean, Trump is very concerned about the survival of Boeing despite what has been a decade of incompetent management.

-But uh this is not what the founding fathers worried about.
+But this is not what the founding fathers worried about.

-Uh this is a this is a public activity uh involving a public good, and and I'm not particularly offended if we can get a 400 million dollar plane uh at no given our budget.
+And I'm not particularly offended if we can get a $400 million plane at no cost given our budget.

 We're in Saudi Arabia.

-We are in Riyadh more with former Speaker of the House, Newt Gingrich on all of the big news.
+We are in Riyadh Moore with former Speaker of the House Newt Gingrich on all of the big news.

-Don't forget President Trump on Hannity tonight, Line Eastern, as we continue from Riyadh.
+Don't forget President Trump on Hannity tonight, 9 Eastern, as we continue from Riyadh.

 And I'm Carol Markowitz.